-Illustration: How to Unlock PDF Functionality with OCR in iOS
+How to unlock PDF functionality with OCR in iOS

-In this blog post, we’ll cover examples of how to add text-related functionality to a document that previously had inaccessible text by combining OCR and PDF functionality to work with the text.
+The following examples demonstrate how to add text-related functionality to documents with previously inaccessible text by combining OCR and PDF features.

 Performing OCR